oracle/graal/docs/reference-manual/native-image/PGO-Basic-Usage.md

 We've discussed how recoding the behaviour of an application at run time (i.e. Profiling) and storing this information for later use
 (i.e. The profile stored in an `.iprof` file for native image) can enable an Ahead-of-time compiler to have access to information it normally does not have.
 This information can be used to guide decision making in the compiler which can result in better performance as well as smaller binaries.
-We illustrated the benefits of PGO on a toy Game Of Life example, and discussed the comparison with running the application on a JVM which requires more resources to profile and optimize and run time.
+We illustrated the benefits of PGO on a toy Game Of Life example.

 It is also important to note that PGO is not a trivial technique to use.
 This is because PGO, in order to be beneficial, requires executing the instrumented build with realistic workloads, which is not always trivial to achieve.